 This Company In Brief

 The faucets sold under the L.S.H. brand are distributed in North America by SFC Center, Inc., a California company formed in 2013 by Songhao Eric Li.
-It appears to be the successor of Suneli, Inc. also owned by Mr. Li which distributed Suneli brand sanitary wares, including faucets.
-Some Suneli products can still be found for sale by internet retailers such as Faucets.org and DesigningDepot.com although the corporation was formally dissolved by the California Secretary of State in 2014.
-Suneli, Inc. is still owner of record of the L.S.H. trademark in the U.S. (jointly with Jangsu L.S.H.
+This is Mr. Li's second try at establishing a viable sanitary ware wholesale and distribution business.
+His earlier company, Suneli, Inc. ceased business and was formally dissolved by the California Secretary of State in 2014.
+Suneli, Inc. was the owner-of-record of the L.S.H. trademark in the U.S. (jointly with Jiangsu L.S.H.
 Faucet Co., Ltd.) until the registration was allowed to lapse in 2019.
 It is no longer valid.

 The styling is nothing to write home about.
 Chinese faucets rarely display design originality.
 They tend to be middle-of-the-road and to follow the pack rather than lead it.
 The goal of Chinese faucet manufacturers is to sell as many faucets as possible, which means keeping their designs well within the mainstream to appeal to as many potential buyers as possible.
 Few design adventures take place in China.
 Designs are often adopted from Europe and North America.
 A design that sells well in these major markets will often be imitated by Asian factories.
 The lag time is usually 3 to 5 years, so by the time a design appears in a Chinese faucet it is no longer new.

-The faucets are available on just a few basic finishes.
-All can be found in chrome, most in brushed nickel and a few in oil rubbed bronze.
-The finishes are electro-plated, not the more durable physical vapor deposition finishes.
-Plated finishes are tough enough for most kitchens.
-Although Chinese finishes often get a bum rap, it has been many years since "China chrome" could be scraped off with a fingernail.
+The faucets are available in just a few basic finishes.
+All can be found in chrome, most in brushed nickel, and a few in oil-rubbed bronze.
+The finishes are electro-plated, not the more durable physical vapor deposition Plated finishes are tough enough for most kitchens.
+Although Chinese finishes sometimes get a bum rap, it has been many years since "China chrome" could be scraped off with a fingernail.
 Chinese electro-plated finishes are now as robust as the plated finishes from any other country.
 Electro-plating is not as durable or scratch-resistant as PVD finishing, however, which is as much as 20 times harder than the standard faucet finish: plated chrome.

 The SFC website is well-designed with intuitive navigation.
 It does not, however, have a site-search feature.
 Faucets are depicted in one three-quarter view.
-Multiple images in color, or, better yet, a 360° viewing feature such as is used by In2aqua and MR Direct for its Sir faucets, that allows the mouse to rotate the faucet to any viewing angle, are more helpful in fully visualizing the faucet.
+Multiple images in color, or, better yet, a 360° viewing feature such as is used by faucets, that allows the mouse to rotate the faucet to any viewing angle, are more helpful in fully visualizing the faucet.

 Chinese faucets comparable to L.S.H. include